summaryInfo/aroughlike/README.md

 ## Installing dependencies

-I tried to minimized dependencies, so the only required libs are xcb-shm and xcb.
+ Number of dependencies is minimized, so the only required libs are xcb-shm and xcb.
 They can be installed:

  * On Debian derivatives (e.g. Debian/Ubuntu/Mint): `apt update && apt install libx11-xcb-dev libxcb-shm0-dev`